Blue Barron

 Blue Barron (November 19, 1913 – July 16, 2005), born Harry Freidman, was an American orchestra leader in the 1940s and early 1950s during the Big Band era.
-His band's more subdued tone was referred to as "Sweet" music to distinguish it from the "Swing" bands of the era.
+His band's more subdued tone was referred to as "sweet" music to distinguish it from the "Swing" bands of the era.
 Barron's orchestra began in the New York City area but later toured the U.S. and performed at popular venues in Los Angeles where they also appeared in several motion pictures and recorded a number of LPs.

 Early years

-Born in Cleveland, Ohio, United States, Freidman studied at Ohio State University before going into show business.
+Born in Cleveland, Ohio, United States, Freidman studied at Ohio University before going into show business.
 He adopted the stage name Blue Barron and by 1940 had created his own orchestra.

 Career

 His first group played on the Floating Palace showboat at Troy, New York, in October 1936.
 A newspaper report said the group "made an over night hit at the Floating Palace and remained there for 22 weeks."